Cuba Travel Tips

 Dress: Cubans like to dress up when going out but spandex is also alive and well!
 Laundry washed by a local person is available for a few euros.
 You may want to pack clothing to leave behind as a little gift to a host or new friend.
 Lightweight clothing is recommended.
 Consider comfortable shoes for walking the cobblestone streets.
 Excessive jewelery or anything that attracts attention on the streets is not recommended.

-Phone: We recommend that you download What’sApp or IMO before you depart the U.S. Your contacts in the U.S. will also need to have these apps available.
+Phone: We recommend that you download What’sApp before you depart the U.S. Your emergency or important contacts in the U.S. will also need to have Whatsapp.
 Test your communications before departure.
 To avoid excess charges keep your phone in airplane mode only using wifi the entire time you are in Cuba.

 Accommodations: Casa particulares & boutique hotels are similar to Bed and Breakfasts in the US and generally accommodate between 6 and 10 travelers.
 A common area is provided for relaxing.
 Each casa is different and unique in its surroundings and features and the hosts take great pride in providing a wonderful level of service and attention.
 Many of the large hotels are on the United States list of Restricted Entities for US Citizens.